 “Shaun made an unbearable experience bearable!
 We received such incredible feedback from friends and family that is was the most beautiful service they ever attended.”

 It doesn’t matter whether the family spent $5,000 or $50,000.
 What matters is that they valued the experience.
 As a result, the funeral home gets another 5-star review of Google (HUGE VALUE) and they get tremendous word of mouth marketing for FREE.

+But you don’t have to spend a fortune to improve the value of the funeral experience.
 One easy change every funeral home owner can make is to have a Certified Funeral Celebrant on staff.
 Many families, especially those without a church home, find tremendous value in having a celebrant create a personalized memorial event.

 You could spend money with a social media company and get a bunch of cute posts or you could invest the same amount in the celebrant training and create an experience people value.
 I recommend the later.